 Once you’ve identified your cast of characters with the help of Hollywood, it becomes much easier to write them in scenes and describe them.
 If you’re writing fiction and you haven’t tried this yet, give it a spin and create your own mood board.
 I think, besides being a lovely fantasy, this is a way to make your character come to life in ways you might not have thought of before.

 So, go ahead and have some fun with casting!
-And while you’re at it, download the first two chapters of For Position Only here and tell me what you think – who do Jane, Craig, Warren and the rest remind you of?
+And while you’re at it, purchase the first book in my series, Truth, Lies, and Love in Advertising: Camera Ready by clicking here. tell me what you think – who do Jane, Craig, Warren and the rest remind you of?